Ofsted & DfE

 One function of the DfE is to collate pupil performance, staffing and financial information about schools.
 To view the DfE's information about our school, please click here.

-Here’s what Ofsted had to say about our school following their short inspection in April 2018:
+Here’s what Ofsted had to say about our school following their inspection in April 2018:

 • ‘You have embedded a happy, positive ethos in which pupils and adults thrive’